Stuart Nicholson (Royal Navy officer): Career

 A graduate of the Royal Naval School, Nicholson began his career in the Royal Navy in 1878.
 For his service during the Anglo-Egyptian War of 1882 he was awarded the Egypt Medal and the Khedive's Star.
 He achieved the rank of Lieutenant on April 11, 1885.
 In 1888 he became the commander of a TB.29 class torpedo boat.
-During the Benin Expedition of 1897 he served with distinction on the HMS St George and was awarded a medal.
+During the Benin Expedition of 1897 he served with distinction on HMS St George and was awarded a medal.
 His service during this expedition also led to his promotion to the rank of Commander.

 Nicholson was promoted to the rank of Captain on June 26, 1902.
-From 1903-1905 he was Assistant-Director of the Naval Intelligence Department.
-He was appointed commander of the HMS Dido in March 1906; remaining in that post until March 1907 when he was appointed commander of the armored cruiser HMS Natal.
+From 1903 to 1905 he was Assistant-Director of the Naval Intelligence Department.
+He was appointed commander of HMS Dido in March 1906; remaining in that post until March 1907 when he was appointed commander of the armoured cruiser HMS Natal.

-Nicholson was named a Member of the Royal Victorian Order on June 10, 1908 by King Edward VII.
+Nicholson was named a Member of the Royal Victorian Order on June 10, 1908, by King Edward VII.
 In 1911-1912 he served a Chief of Staff to Admiral Sir Edmund Poë, Commander-in-Chief of the Mediterranean Fleet.
 In 1912 he was promoted to Rear-Admiral and served as the commander of the 6th Battle Squadron from 1913 through 1916 in the midst of World War I. He was subsequently promoted to Vice Admiral in 1917 and finally Admiral in 1920.
 He retired shortly after achieving this final rank.

 Nicholson died on September 10, 1936.